Japanese Aralia (Fatsia japonica) Care Indoor, Propagation and common Problems

 Propagation

-Fatsia japonica (Japanese Aralia) can be propagated from seeds or from stem-tip cuttings.
+Japanese Aralia propagation can be done from seeds or from stem-tip cuttings.
 Rarely will the plant flower or produce seeds when grown indoors.
 Propagation by stem-tip cuttings therefore becomes the best option.

-Take a stem-tip cutting about 3 in. long and bearing at least 2-3 leaf nodes and one set of leaves from a healthy Japanese Aralia.
+Take a stem-tip cutting about 3 inches long and bearing at least 2-3 leaf nodes and one set of leaves from a healthy Japanese Aralia.

 Dip the cut end of the cutting in a rooting hormone to hasten rooting.